Raziel206/FaceRecognition/README.md

 # FaceRecognition
+---
-A face recognition app using opencv4nodejs
+A face recognition app using OpenCv for python and mediapipe.